fredimachado/BenEater8bitComputer/README.md

 - [x] Create compiler
 - [ ] Update implementation since the last video I watched was https://www.youtube.com/watch?v=FCscQGBIL-Y
-- [ ] Create a Blazor WASM Web project
+- [x] Create a Blazor WASM Web project
-- [ ] Create compiler page in Web project
+- [x] Create compiler page in Web project
 - [ ] Create a page to load programs and see the emulator in action
+- [ ] Improve the compiler page (Maybe show output in binary too?
+Return output in array format?)
+- [ ] Make the page look pretty (Might be the most difficult item in the TODO list for me)

 ## Contributing